IT Service Management

 2.Know Your ITSM Service Provider’ Framework

 ITIL integrates the crucial documentation needed for making better management decisions.
 On the other hand, ITSM provides the tools required for deploying the best practices that serve your business needs.
-ITSM comprises of these significant processes, and you should check with your ISTM service provider if they offer them before you sign the contract:
+IT support management comprises these significant processes, and you should check with your ISTM service provider if they offer them before you sign the contract:

 - Service Strategy